-UPGRADING A power supply is necessary when the power consistently trips off when too many powerful electrical appliances are switched on at the same time.
-This indicates that you require an upgrade because you are not contracted for a sufficient amount of power.
+UPGRADING YOUR power supply is necessary when the electricity consistently trips off when too many powerful appliances are switched on at the same time.
+This indicates that you require an upgrade because you are not contracted for a sufficient amount of power to handle the power demand.

 The amount of electricity in your property is controlled by a kill switch called an ICP (Interrupter de Control de Potencia).
 It is housed in your Smart Meter.
-The ICP limits the maximum amount of power you are allowed according to your contracted power supply.
+The ICP limits the maximum amount of power you are allowed to use according to your contracted power supply (stated on your Iberdrola contract and electricity bill).

-In the past, it was common practice for consumers to illegally upgrade their power supply by removing or by-passing their old manual ICP, but with the introduction of Smart Meters that malpractice is no longer possible.
-Consumers with illegal upgrades will inevitably experience power cuts.
+In the past, it was common practice for consumers to illegally upgrade their power supply by removing or by-passing their old manual ICP(M), Nowdays, with the introduction of Smart Meters that malpractice is no longer possible.
+Consumers with illegal upgrades will inevitably experience power cuts because of the kill switch housed in the Smart Meter.

 The solution is to arrange a legitimate upgrade to the electricity supply.